 Try pairing a perfectly fitted pair of trousers with a crisp cotton shirt.
 Top off the look with a linen blazer, and you’ll cover all the important bases of the casual groom look.
 A tie is optional, but always appreciated.
 This ensemble is eye-catching, modern, and worthy of the cover of GQ.
 For groom and groomsmen suits that make an impact, consider bespoke clothing.

 Secure Your Own Stylish Wedding Suit

 Following the trends of 2018—or setting new ones—is difficult to do when you’re buying off the rack.
 Even in upscale department stores, the suits on display are already six to nine months behind what’s seen on the runways, due to the lengthy production time prior to availability.
-If you’re looking to make a style statement for your 2018 wedding, it’s time to consider a better option: bespoke suiting.

 With a custom wedding suit, you have the opportunity to build in all the details that are important to you.
 The freedom of custom design gives you the entire world of fashion inspiration at your fingertips.
 You’ll walk away with a premium-quality suit that’s perfectly fitted to your body, your style, and your type of wedding.
 Book an appointment today with one of Knot Standard’s dedicated stylists.
 Together, we’ll create a stylish and unique wedding suit that strikes your perfect balance of current trends and classic elegance.